xiix0/scam/README.md

-A banker is a fellow who lends you his umbrella when the sun is shining and wants it back the minute it begins to rain.
+All I know is what the words know, and dead things, and that makes a handsome little sum, with a beginning and a middle and an end, as in the well-built phrase and the long sonata of the dead.
-		-- Mark Twain
+		-- Samuel Beckett